Don't you just love all the deep rich flavors of Louisiana-style cooking?

 - green onions

-Preheat oven to 400° F. Dice up chicken into large chunk size pieces and cover with 1/2 Tbsp of Cajun rub.
+Preheat oven to 400° F. Dice up chicken into large chunk size pieces and cover with ½ tablespoon of Cajun rub.
 Add to skillet with veggie mixture and chicken stock.
 Simmer over medium heat until the chicken is cooked through, about 7-10 minutes.

 Cut green onions.
 Reserve the green tops for garnish and add the white bottoms to the skillet.
 Stir to combine.
 Place in 400°F oven for 30 minutes.
 Remove from oven, garnish with chopped green onions tops and serve.
 Enjoy!